Pablo Aimar

 Pablo César Aimar (born 3 November 1979) is an Argentine former professional footballer and current assistant coach of the Argentina national team.
-During his career, he played as an attacking midfielder.
+He has been considered as one of the most talented and creative attacking midfielders of his generation.
+Nicknamed "El Payaso" (The Clown) and "El Mago" (The Magician) due his talent, players as Lionel Messi and Andrés Iniesta mentioned Aimar as their childhood idol.

 After starting his senior career at River Plate in 1996, Aimar amassed La Liga totals of 215 games and 32 goals over eight seasons with Valencia and Zaragoza from 2001 to 2008, before spending five years in Portugal with Benfica, winning a combined nine major titles with the three teams.

 Aimar earned 52 caps for the Argentina senior team over ten years, representing the nation in two FIFA World Cups and two Copa América tournaments, as well as a FIFA Confederations Cup.
 He reached the final of the 2005 Confederations Cup and the 2007 Copa América with the Argentine national side.

 In 2018, Aimar joined the Argentina national team as an assistant coach.
 During his tenure, the team won the 2021 Copa América, the 2022 Finalissima, the 2022 World Cup, and the 2024 Copa América.

 Club career

 River Plate

 Aimar's football career begun in earnest when he was offered the chance to play for Estudiantes de Río Cuarto by youth coach Alfie Mercado.
 He trained with the club's academy three times a week and it was there that he was spotted by River Plate who offered the chance to join their own academy.
 Aimar's father initially prevented him from joining River as he felt he was too young to be playing football, but relented after manager Daniel Passarella personally asked him to allow his son to play.
 Having turned down the opportunity to attend medical school to pursue a career in football, Aimar made his debut for River on 11 August 1996 against Colón.
 His first goal for the club came on 20 February 1998 against Rosario Central.
-Aimar lifted five titles with River between 1996 and 2000, scoring 21 goals and recording 28 assists in 82 league appearances for the club, with his final appearance coming on 17 December 2000 in a 3–2 loss to Lanús.
+Aimar lifted six titles with River between 1996 and 2000, scoring 21 goals and recording 28 assists in 82 league appearances for the club, with his final appearance coming on 17 December 2000 in a 3–2 loss to Lanús.